Koriumm/CS2WeeklyDropCountdown/README.md

 # Counter-Strike 2 Weekly Drop Countdown Timer

 ### This project shows a global reset time for when the Counter-Strike 2 weekly drops become available.
+The entire site runs on one HTML file.
+Very lightweight.

 ---